Sanglepp/react-native-pass-kit-helper/README.md

 # react-native-pass-kit-helper

 > ### Important!
 >This method requires a special entitlement issued by Apple.
 If the entitlement is not present, the request will fail.
-For more information, see developer.apple.com/apple-pay/.
+For more information, see [Apple Developer - Apple Pay](https://developer.apple.com/apple-pay/).

 ## Getting started